SebBuchelt/georef_webcam/README.md

 - `pixel_size`: define spatial resolution of your product.
 - `out_dir`: directory, where produced maps should be stored.
 - _`fill_nodata`_ (optional): voids in the projected dataset can be filled with interpolation here. <br /> <br />

-## Further Comments on how to improve geolocation accuracy

 ## Citation
 Please cite `georef_webcam` as following: